openstack-archive/tripleo-docs/doc/source/developer/tripleoclient_primer.rst

     openstack overcloud container image build

 This command is used to build the container images listed in the tripleo-common file overcloud_containers.yaml_ using Kolla_.

+..
+TODO(aschultz): update with deployment guide link
+..
+See :doc:`Building
-See :doc:`Building Containers</install/containers_deployment/3rd_party>` for more information on how to use this command as an operator.
+..
+Containers</install/containers_deployment/3rd_party>` for more information on
+.. how to use this command as an operator.

 One of the TipleO CI jobs that executes this command is the tripleo-build-containers-centos-7_ job.
 This job invokes the overcloud container